Formal Requirements and Selection Procedure

 In order to be considered eligible for a fellowship by NIAS, the following criteria and rules are applicable:

-- The project proposal must fit within the scope of the Humanities and/or Social Sciences;
+- The project proposal must fit within the scope of humanities and/or social sciences;

-- The project proposal should be no more than a maximum of fifteen hundred words including footnotes, excluding referenced and abstract;
+- The project proposal should be no more than a maximum of fifteen hundred words including footnotes, excluding references and abstract;

 - The project proposal should contain at least a clear description of the project that will be conducted during a stay at NIAS, a research question, as well as the methodological and theoretical contribution the project aims at;

 - The applicant may not resubmit a project proposal that was previously rejected by NIAS;

 - Applicants can only apply for one type of fellowship per academic year (i.e. either a NIAS Individual Fellowship, a co-sponsored individual fellowship, a NIAS theme-group fellowship, or a co-sponsored theme-group fellowship);